Estate Planning

 In Canada, the trustees can be parents, grandparents, or other older family members.
 These are the people whose role and duty will be to manage the trust.
 The beneficiaries you can include in a family trust are children, spouses, grandchildren, parents, charitable organizations, or corporations.

-Establishing a family trust in Canada is not complicated if you understand what it entails and seek legal advice to ensure you add all the relevant elements to make it valid.
-For a trust agreement to be valid, it must consist of the following legal requirements:
+Establishing a family trust in Canada is straightforward if you understand the key requirements and seek legal advice to ensure its validity.
+To be legally binding, a trust agreement must meet specific conditions:

 The roles and responsibilities of trustees are to invest, manage, and distribute the trust’s assets.
 They must also perform administrative duties to ensure trust expenses and fees are paid.
 Beneficiaries receive and enjoy the assets according to the standards and methods laid out in the trust.
-They have the right to capital and income distribution and have equitable title to the trust’s property.
+They have the right to capital and income distribution as outlined in the trust document and have equitable title to the trust’s property.

 Even though trusts are not separate legal entities, they are treated as a separate taxpayer, and you must file a T3 tax return, report its own income, and pay the income tax bill.
 Let’s consider the various tax implications:

 The income the trust receives comes from diverse sources of revenue, such as capital gains, dividends, and business income.
 The taxable income is then calculated by subtracting this income from the deductions and credits made to the trust.
-After the calculations, use the taxable income rate (currently at 33%) to calculate the taxes payable.
+After the calculations, use the taxable income rate (currently at 33%) to calculate the taxes payable - testamentary trusts may benefit from lower rates if they qualify as GREs.

 A family trust allows income splitting, where the trust’s income is distributed to the beneficiaries in a lower income bracket than the settlor.
 This provision minimizes the amount of tax payable.
 On capital gains, the trust can allocate the capital gain to the beneficiaries with lower marginal tax rates.
 Further, the trust allows deferment of capital gain taxes until the beneficiaries decide to sell the assets.
 This provision can help the beneficiary plan for taxes and minimize the tax burden.